 How is chemotherapy given?

 Intravenous (IV) chemotherapy.
-Many traditional chemotherapy drugs require injection directly into a vein.
+Many traditional chemotherapy drugs are given directly into a vein.
 Doctors call it intravenous or IV chemotherapy.
 Treatment takes a few minutes to a few hours.

 Some IV drugs work better if you get them over a few days or weeks.
 You take them through a small pump you wear or carry.
 This is called continuous infusion chemotherapy.